JoshuaGibNiam/Cappastona/README.md

 having contact with these red triangle FOVs (If you do you die).
 Instead, you should sneak up on the enemy from behind where it cannot see you to kill him.
 3. After killing all the enemies, you need to walk to the portal to complete the level.
+4. After finishing a level, press N. Then, press the "launch cappastona" button again.

 P.S. as of today there are only 5 levels, cuz creating a level consumes much time.